Welcome from OJEN's Founding Chief Justices

 The Honourable R. Roy McMurtry former Chief Justice of Ontario

-The Honourable Patrick LeSage Chief Justice of the Superior Court of Justice
+The Honourable Patrick LeSage former Chief Justice of the Superior Court of Justice

 The Honourable Brian W. Lennox former Chief Justice of the Ontario Court of Justice